acs-dcn/MCC/README.md

 ### Introduction

 MCC is a scalable network workload generator based on user-space stack.
 It can replicate flow-level network load utilizing BSD-like socket API provided by user-space TCP/IP stack (mTCP).
-According to experiments, MCC can generate 3.2 million concurrent TCP connections using only a single CPU core, and achieve almost linearly scalability in multicore systems.
+According to experiments, MCC can generate 3.2 million concurrent TCP connections using only a single CPU core, and achieve almost linearly scalability in multicore platform and distributed systems.

 ### Release Notes